Connecting to a database in a MySQL® cluster

 Rule settings depend on the connection method you select:

-Configure all the cluster security groups to allow incoming traffic on port 3306 from any IP address.
-To do this, create the following rule for incoming traffic:
+Configure all cluster security groups to allow incoming traffic on port 3306 from any IP address.
+To do this, create the following inbound rule:

 - Port range: